doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 Handling different Timezones with the DateTime Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you first come across the requirement to save different you are still optimistic to manage this mess,
+If you first come across the requirement to save different timezones you may be still optimistic about how
+to manage this mess,
 however let me crush your expectations fast.
 There is not a single database out there (supported by Doctrine 2)
 that supports timezones correctly.
 Correctly here means that you can cover all the use-cases that
 can come up with timezones.
 If you don't believe me you should read up on `Storing DateTime